 This course will develop technique and artistry, and will include barre and center exercises of increased complexity and difficulty.
 The student will develop precision in executing movements and develop the facility to learn movements quickly.
 Course may be repeated for a maximum of 6 credits.
+Course content will be different each semester.
 Students will be required to attend certain dance events for this course; some may require a fee.